Arteche Group: 1974 to 1995

 In 1973, Arteche ended its relationship with Usines Balteau, S.A. and with ICE-Paris.

 The company sought the ability to export beyond the Iberian Peninsula, objected the grant of a license to a rival Portuguese company, and Usines Balteau's refusal to create a common technology center.
 The separation from ICE-Paris was triggered by frequent supply problems.

-However, the main reason was Arteche's desire to internationalize and develop its own products, technologies and solutions.
+However, the main reason was Arteche's desire to internationalize and develop its own products.

 During this period growth shrank to 1,5% per year.
-A substantial portion of the company resources were devoted to the development of new products and solutions and to open new markets.
+A substantial portion of the company resources were devoted to the development of new products and to open new markets.

 Arteche completed several milestones during this period, such as the production of its own Auxiliary Relays (1976), Instrument Transformers up to 765 kV (1981) and Electronic Instrument Transformers (1990).
 During these years, Arteche had its first sales in South America (1976) and North America (1993).

 1995-

 Arteche entered Asia (2004) and Oceania (2010), while adding products include Voltage Transformers for GIS substations and Optical Current Transformers (2010).

-Arteche added solutions for Automation and Distribution equipment (2003), Power Quality solutions (2005), solutions for substation construction (2005) and Turnkey Projects for wind farms.

 In 2012 Arteche changes its visual identity, adapting its logotype.
 The new logo is based upon a fractal, a succession of almost parallel lines, a structure that repeats itself at different levels, with Arteche's colours in gradients.